rikulo/rikulo-docs/docs/Views/Fundamentals/Event_Handling.md

     })

 Rikulo utilizes `broadcaster` to send a special event, [PopupEvent](api:event).
 It is used to notify that a popup is showing, such that the listeners can clear up something, such as closing the popups they opened.

+##Gestures

+For handling drag-and-drop, scrolling, swipe and other gestures, Rikulo provides a collection of utilities in [Gestures](../Gestures/index.md) that abstract the gestures into easy callbacks.
+It is suggested to use one of them or implement your own to abstract the details, rather than listening the events directly.